refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/antd/add-show-page.md

 });
 ```

+> For more information, refer to the [`useOne` documentation&#8594](/docs/api-reference/core/hooks/data/useOne/)

 ## Adding the Show Page to the App

-Now that we have created the show page, we need to add it to the `App.tsx` file.
+Now that we have created the show page, we can add it to the `App.tsx` file:

 1. Open `src/App.tsx` file on your editor.